-7.5 Time Code Receiver
+8.5 IRIG/AFNOR Time Code Receiver

-The TCR Board was designed for the decoding of unmodulated and modulated IRIG- and AFNOR-Timecodes.
+The TCR receiver has been designed for the decoding of unmodulated and modulated IRIG- and AFNOR-Timecodes.
 Modulated codes transport the time information by modulating a sinusoidal carrier signals amplitude whereas unmodulated signals employ a pulse width modulated DC signal.

 The receivers automatic gain control allows the reception of signals within a range from abt.
 600mVpp up to 8Vpp.
 The potential free input can be jumper selectable terminated in either 50 Ohm, 600 Ohm or 5 kOhm.
-Modulated codes are applied to the board via an on board SMB connector.